Category Definitions

 2.2 - Field Mounted

-Field-mount temperature transmitters are designed with a dual compartment housing that keeps moisture, humidity, or other contaminants from getting into the transmitter's electronics.
-Only self-contained field mounted transmitters are to be included.
-An input device being an integral part of a control system is not to be reported in this category.
+Field-mount temperature transmitters are designed with a dual-compartment housing that prevents moisture, humidity, or other contaminants from entering the transmitter’s electronics.
+Only self-contained, field-mounted transmitters should be included in this category.
+An input device being an integral part of a control system is not to be reported here.

 Thermowells and ancilliary equipment should not be included in these figures.